 Spellings - Spelling tests and new words will be issued on Fridays.
 Your child will be given up to 10 words to learn.
 As the year progresses, two additional words will be added to the tests from previous lists.
 Most weeks the lists will follow a spelling rule and it is important to discuss this rule at home also.
 In addition to the spelling lists, it is important that your child is able to spell the common exception words.
 A link to these can be found below.

 Reading - To build reading stamina further, it is recommended that children read to an adult for 20 minutes daily.
 Your child may have progressed from the school reading scheme onto the Accelerated Reader Programme.
 This will involve taking a comprehension quiz on the completion of a book.
 It will be possible for your child to keep a tally of the total number of words they have read during the entire year!
 The competition is on!

-Spellings - Spelling tests will be completed on Fridays and new lists will be issued.
+Spellings - Spelling tests will be completed on Fridays.
 As the term progresses, two words from the previous week's list will be added to the test.
 Most weeks the words will follow a rule and we will practise this rule in lessons.
 It is important to talk about the rules at home also.